Aveyron department in Occitanie region

-> The region boasts several major tourist landmarks such as Millau and its magnificent viaduct, the bastide of Villefranche de Rouergue, Laguiole the local capital of cutlery or the Templar cities to name a few.
+The region boasts several major tourist landmarks such as Millau and its magnificent viaduct, the bastide of Villefranche de Rouergue, Laguiole the regional capital of cutlery or the Templar cities to name a few.

-> Finally, ten villages rank among the most beautiful villages in France!
+Finally, ten villages rank among the most beautiful villages in France!

 Area: 8,735 km2